 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, including the United States, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, a patent's term may be lengthened by patent term adjustment, which compensates a patentee for administrative delays by the U.S. Patent and Trademark Office, or USPTO, in examining and granting a patent, or may be shortened if a patent is terminally disclaimed over an earlier filed patent or delays on the part of a patentee.
 In the United States, the patent term of a patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for the patent term lost during the FDA regulatory review process.
 The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
 The length of the patent term extension is related to the length of time the drug is under regulatory review.
 Patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, only one patent applicable to an approved drug may be extended and only those claims covering the approved drug, a method for using it, or a method for manufacturing it may be extended.
-Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved drug.
-In the future, if and when our products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
+Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent theore extensions on patents covering those products.
 We plan to seek patent term extensions to any issued patents we may obtain in any jurisdiction where such patent term extensions are available, however there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and if granted, the length of such extensions.
-For more information regarding the risks related to our intellectual property, see "Risk Factors-Risks Related to Our Intellectual Property."
+For more information regarding the risks related to our intellectual property."